Absolute zero: The race to absolute zero

 Scottish chemist and physicist James Dewar and Dutch physicist Heike Kamerlingh Onnes took on the challenge to liquefy the remaining gases, hydrogen and helium.
-In 1898, after 20 years of effort, Dewar was first to liquefy hydrogen, reaching a new low-temperature record of -252 C. However, Kamerlingh Onnes, his rival, was the first to liquefy helium, in 1908, using several precooling stages and the Hampson–Linde cycle.
-He lowered the temperature to the boiling point of helium -269 C. By reducing the pressure of the liquid helium he achieved an even lower temperature, near 1.5 K. These were the coldest temperatures achieved on Earth at the time and his achievement earned him the Nobel Prize in 1913.
+In 1898, after 20 years of effort, Dewar was the first to liquefy hydrogen, reaching a new low-temperature record of -252 C. However, Kamerlingh Onnes, his rival, was the first to liquefy helium, in 1908, using several precooling stages and the Hampson–Linde cycle.
+He lowered the temperature to the boiling point of helium -269 C. By reducing the pressure of the liquid helium, he achieved an even lower temperature, near 1.5 K. These were the coldest temperatures achieved on Earth at the time and his achievement earned him the Nobel Prize in 1913.
 Kamerlingh Onnes would continue to study the properties of materials at temperatures near absolute zero, describing superconductivity and superfluids for the first time.